 Boston School Forest is located in Plover but serves the entire Stevens Point School System (Document 15).
 In the 2018-19 school year, 9,041 students (mainly) and adults attended the facility.
 In addition to monies allocated from taxpayers, a total of $30,232.95 was received for in-kind and monetary donations.
 The Aldo Leopold Audubon Society contributed $300.00 plus donated display boxes with nests and eggs for the Eastern Bluebird, Tree Swallow, chickadee, wren and House Sparrow.
 ALAS also had a booth display for the 2019 E-Day celebration.

 A. Document an energy audit for a municipal building and show that your community is working to implement its recommendations.

 Since 2013, the waste water treatment plant in Stevens Point has used methane gas from its waste water intake to power its generator.
 After receiving a $114,000 grant from the state agency, Focus on Energy, that efficiency reached a remarkable 95%.
 Director of the plant, Joel Lemke, thinks the waste water department might reach a point where it can actually generate power and sell it back to the power grid.
 This effort is remarkable because release of methane contributes 23X the effect for global warming that CO2 does, so its importance can not be overstated.

 Heat from waste is used to heat the buildings at the waste water treatment plant.
-In addition, they are building a new municipal garage for storage of City vehicles.
-This building has a 131 KW solar array on top of the building, largest in Central Wisconsin (DOCUMENT 12).
+In addition, they have built a new municipal garage for storage of City vehicles.
+This building has a 131 KW solar array on top of the building, largest in ceral Wisconsin.